AndiEcker/AcuSihotInterfaces/README.md

 ### WatchPupPy Application

-WatchPupPy is a watchdog tool for to either supervise a always running server or for to execute another application periodically.
+WatchPupPy is a watchdog tool to either supervise a always running server or to execute another application periodically.

 The command line for the re-start a server or application to supervise has to be specified with `cmdLine` option.